rafael-elbl19/Java-SimpleCRUD/README.md

 # Java-SimpleCRUD
-Simple CRUD using only Java
+Simple CRUD using only JAVA to test my learnings.